se4ai/se4ai.github.io/REFS.md

 Shiang-Yen Tan and Taizan Chan.
 2016.
 Defining and conceptualizing actionable insight: a conceptual framework for decision-centric analytics. arXiv preprint arXiv:1606.03510 (2016).

+### Tan 2016a

+Tantithamthavorn, C., McIntosh, S., Hassan, A. E., & Matsumoto, K. (2016, May).
+Automated parameter optimization of classification techniques for defect prediction models.
+In 2016 IEEE/ACM 38th International Conference on Software Engineering (ICSE) (pp. 321-332).
+IEEE.

 ## W